Sergei-Kichigin/Game-of-life/README.md

 # Game-of-life
 This is an educational group project from the School 21 intensive program on developing the "Game of Life" game.
+This project was developed during the second week of learning.

 ## Project Description